PANTHEONtech/lighty/lighty-examples/lighty-community-restconf-ovsdb-app/README.md

 If is not delete ovsdb configuration before turning off application.
 Ovsdb will be looking for this configuration in next launch.

+NOTE: Make sure you're using node-id: 'ovsdb://HOST1' in you're requests.
+It is required by ODL implementation of OVSDB SB plugin (maybe an issue).

 Building and running Docker Image
 ---------------------------------